democratic-participation/democratic-participation.github.io/faq.md

 ## Timeline & Notice

-**Q: Why was this organized with short notice?**
-A: The law requires only one week's notice.
-The organizers provided two weeks to give employees more time to prepare.

 **Q: Why now and not earlier?**
 A: The SE Works Council was established in early 2023.
 There's no deadline for establishing a national works council.